- Types of Prostate Cancer

 More research into the impact of Boron on prostate cancer, osteoporosis, and general health can be found in this article.

 Another natural nutrient that has been studied extensively in recent years is vitamin D. Research has found that high levels of vitamin D seem to lower your risk of developing certain, more aggressive types of prostate cancer.

-Another 2012 study, that looked at the links between vitamin D and prostate cancer progression, came to the conclusion that men with low-risk prostate cancer may benefit from Vitamin D3 supplementation.
+Another 2012 study, that looked at the links between vitamin D and prostate cancer progression concluded that men with low-risk prostate cancer may benefit from Vitamin D3 supplementation.

 In a year-long study where men with low-risk prostate cancer were given a year of vitamin D3 supplementation.

 PSA serum levels were measured at entry and every 2 months for 1 yr.
 Biopsy procedures were performed before enrollment (for eligibility) and after 1 yr of supplementation.

 In terms of safety, the study found no adverse events associated with vitamin D3 supplementation were observed.
-55% of participants showed a decrease in the number of positive cores or decrease in Gleason score.
+55% of participants showed a decrease in the number of positive cores or a decrease in the Gleason score.

 Active surveillance is used to monitor localized, early prostate cancer, instead of treating it straight away with surgery or radiotherapy.

-Treatment is only opted for if the cancer prognosis changes or the cancer spreads.
+Treatment is only opted for if the cancer prognosis changes or cancer spreads.
 This helps to avoid or at least delay the side effects associated with treatments.